Yellow-eye mullet

-Yellow-eye mullet (Aldrichetta forsteri), also known as Coorong mullet (after the Coorong area of South Australia), conmuri, estuary mullet, Forster's mullet, freshwater mullet, pilch, pilchard, Victor Harbor mullet, yelloweye and yellow-eyed mullet, are small, near-shore fish found in temperate waters of southern Australia from just north of Sydney, New South Wales to Shark Bay in Western Australia, around Tasmania, and New Zealand.
+Yellow-eye mullet (Aldrichetta forsteri), are small, near-shore fish found in temperate waters of southern Australia from just north of Sydney, New South Wales to Shark Bay in Western Australia, around Tasmania, and New Zealand.
+Others names are Coorong mullet (after the Coorong area of South Australia), conmuri, estuary mullet, Forster's mullet, freshwater mullet, pilch, pilchard, Victor Harbor mullet, yelloweye and yellow-eyed mullet.

 Description

 Yellow-eye mullet are small, near-shore fish that usually reach 30–40 cm.
 Yellow-eyed Mullet fish is grey-green at the top, silver at the bottom, yellow at the bottom, bright yellow eyes.
 Although yellow-eye fish tastes good, they are most often used as bait fish.
 Yellow-eye mullet is considered to be the best bait for capturing larger species.
 Freshly caught mullet fillets, oozing blood and juice, are irresistible to almost any fish in the sea.
 They also have sharp heads and mouths, and the scales on the body are particularly small and thin and are very easy to fall off.
 Unlike most fish, it has two dorsal fins, the first with 4 spines and the second with 1 spine and 9 rays.
 These fish are olive or blue-brown with silver on both sides and bright yellow or gold eyes.
 The fins have brown edges.
 They can live in water depth ranging from 0–50 m, but usually, stay above 10 m depth.
 They are most comfortable in temperature ranging from 14 to 24 C, with the upper tolerate temperature of 28 C and the lower limit unknown.